MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 - activity definition
 - card definition

-[Bot Framework activity](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md) includes several customizable fields.
-The properties shown below are the most used and are configurable via an Activity template definition:
+The [Bot Framework activity](https://aka.ms/botSpecs-activitySchema) template includes several customizable fields.
+The following properties are the most commonly used and are configurable via an activity template definition:

 | Property          | Use case                                                                                                                          |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------|